Prologis Inc. (PLD) Stock Could Soon Reward Patient Investors

 Prologis Inc. (PLD): Who are the competitors?

-The company’s main competitors (and peers) include W. P. Carey Inc. (WPC) that is trading 0.17% up over the past 12 months and Rexford Industrial Realty Inc. (REXR) that is -21.80% lower over the same period.
-EastGroup Properties Inc. (EGP) is -22.97% down on the 1-year trading charts.
+The company’s main competitors (and peers) include W. P. Carey Inc. (WPC) that is trading -0.30% down over the past 12 months and Rexford Industrial Realty Inc. (REXR) that is -22.39% lower over the same period.
+EastGroup Properties Inc. (EGP) is -23.73% down on the 1-year trading charts.